konsoletyper/teavm-site/_docs/flavour/routing.md

 * Route interface must extend `Route`.
 * Route interface must be marked with `@PathSet`.
 * Route interface can only define `void` methods.
-* Each method must be marked with `@Path` annotation specifying path template.
+* Each method must be marked with a `@Path` annotation specifying path template.
-* To bind parameter to template, you should use `@PathParameter` annotation.
+* To bind a parameter to a template, you should use an `@PathParameter` annotation.

-# Creating application skeleton
+# Creating an application skeleton

 Our route interface is useless until we start using it, but we don't have any views to show.
 Let's create them: